Thinking of adding a skylight to your home? Here’s what you need to know about skylight installation

 Does your kitchen feel drab and cramped during the short, dark days of winter?
 Is poor lighting making your child’s playroom upstairs feel more like it’s tucked away in a gloomy basement?
 Cheer up these areas by installing a skylight.

 On average, a skylight can allow about 30 percent more sunlight into a room than windows.
 They may help you save big bucks on your energy bill too since you’ll be using less light.
 The benefits are pretty clear.
-But there are still a few things you should consider before putting the time and money into installation:
+But there are still a few things you should consider before putting the time and money into skylight installation.

 1. How much do skylights cost?